EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 # The business problem

-Setting a proper budget for search engine advertising campaigns is paramount for many reasons, and doing it in advance is even more critical, particularly for travel businesses that have to deal with seasonal demand fluctuations.
-To efficiently and effectively set up proper search budgets for future marketing campaigns, apart from historical Cost per Click, one should consider the volume of future searches for the targeted keywords.
+Setting a proper budget for search engine advertising campaigns is paramount, and doing it beforehand is even more critical, particularly for travel and tourism businesses that have to deal with seasonal demand fluctuations.
+To efficiently and effectively set up proper search budgets, apart from historical Cost per Click, one could consider the volume of future searches for the targeted keywords.

 An important metric used in Search Engine Advertising to assess the number of times a user searches for a particular (paid) keyword is [Search Volume](https://adalysis.com/blog/ppc-kpi-monitoring-how-to-diagnose-changes-to-your-impression-search-volume), which is the number of Ad impressions divided by the search network [Impression Share](https://adalysis.com/blog/ppc-kpi-monitoring-how-to-diagnose-changes-to-your-impression-search-volume).
 One of its advantages is that it is a keyword-based index, which considers the number of relevant queries from interested users about the advertised product.

 Considering historical data available at the account keyword level, forecasting Search Volume is relatively easy.
-The hard part is building and presenting forecasts when entirely dependent on this metric.
+The hard part is building and presenting forecasts when we have no other metric to rely on.
 The cons I found in using this variable are two:

-1 -  This metric depends on "Total Eligible Impressions", an Index based on factors such as targeting settings and quality.
-It is a hidden numerical estimate made by the ad platform considering only contextual elements.
+1 -  This metric depends on "Total Eligible Impressions", an index based on factors such as targeting settings and quality.
+It is a hidden-computed numerical estimate made by the ad platform and based only on contextual elements.
+Modifying negative keyword lists or adding a particular target audience might considerably increase or decrease this metric.

-2 - Impressions are based on intent-based keywords, and looking for a product doesn't necessarily mean a future sale.
+2 - Impressions refer to intent-based keywords, and looking for a product doesn't necessarily mean a future sale.
 There is always the likelihood that a random number of users will miss the bottom of the sales funnel.

 More reliable measures to rely on, such as the ones from official statistics, could reduce this "intent-do" gap and allow marketing analysts to build more reliable budget forecasts, a source such as the Rome Fiumicino's Air Traffic Data [web page](https://www.adr.it/web/aeroporti-di-roma-en/bsn-traffic-data?p_p_id=it_adr_trafficdata_web_portlet_TrafficDataWebPortlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&_it_adr_trafficdata_web_portlet_TrafficDataWebPortlet_dataRif=202312&_it_adr_trafficdata_web_portlet_TrafficDataWebPortlet_tabs1=FCO) I used in this very project.